 At Briar Hill, remote education ensures continuous learning outside the classroom.
 For our pupils, it’s the perfect way to ensure they still get the education they need, despite not being at school.
 However, it also requires a level of discipline and careful planning.
 That’s why we’ve shared these guides to help pupils and parents understand different aspects of remote education and to support them in ensuring their experience is as safe and secure as it can be.

-In these guides, you'll find tips on a number of potential issues such as privacy, healthy screen time and making sure the appropriate systems and communication channels are in place so that children get the most out of their remote education experience.
+In these guides, and to celebrate Safer Internet Day you'll find tips on a number of potential issues such as privacy, healthy screen time and making sure the appropriate systems and communication channels are in place so that children get the most out of their remote education experience.

 Remote Learning Top Tips